-My sister and I send one another daily affirming messages to counteract some insidious input from our early years.
+My sister and I send one another affirming messages.
 Sometimes simple; sometimes silly: the messages encourage, elevate and remind us of both who we are and what we can do.

 “You have gotten better with age while still retaining the cuteness of your younger self ; )”

 “You have a flair for decorating and your photography is beautiful artwork.”